 Anecdote: In her 1992 Christmas message Queen Elizabeth not only referred to the trying year as her “annus horribilis” due to the various misfortunes that had beset the Royal Family, she used these words: “Kindness in another’s trouble, courage in one’s own” from Adam Lindsay Gordon’s poem Finis Exoptatus.
 Here’s a part of the stanza from which the Queen took the words:

 Helping every feeble neighbour,

 Seeking help from none; Life is mostly froth and bubble,

 Courage in your own . . . ”

-As an aside, there are words there that come to mind in representing the indigent, “helping every feeble neighbour” those in trouble with the law, “kindness in another’s trouble”.
-There must be equal justice under law, legal aid for the poor, for people of lesser means, the less well off, even for more middle-class citizens who cannot afford lawyers or who cannot grasp the legal processes needed to attain justice in court.
+As an aside, there are words in that stanza that come to mind in representing the indigent, those in need, in trouble: “helping every feeble neighbour” and “kindness in another’s trouble”.
+There must be equal justice under law, legal aid for the poor, for people of lesser means, the less well off, even for more middle-class citizens who cannot afford lawyers, or who cannot grasp the legal processes, needed to attain justice in court.
 If there’s to be justice for all in Australia there must be lawyers for all.